 vxfenmode file for additional information about these parameters and their new possible values.

-The vxfenswap utility requires secure ssh connection to all the cluster nodes.
+The vxfenswap utility requires a secure ssh connection to all the cluster nodes.
 Use -n to use rsh instead of default ssh.

 # vxfenswap [-n]